fullcalendar/temporal-site2/pages/api/index.md

 ## `Temporal.Instant`

-A simple wrapper around an epoch-nanoseconds **in no particular time zone**.
+A simple wrapper around an epoch-nanoseconds.
+Represents an exact point-in-time, **but in no particular time zone**.

 ```js
 inst = new Temporal.Instant( // CORE DATA: